-- Target Winter Herd Size Manage for a 5-year target population of 10,000 wintering deer (modeled number) during the five-year planning period unless range conditions become unsuitable, as evaluated by DWR.
+- 5 year Winter Herd Size Manage for a 5-year target population of 11,000 wintering deer during the five-year planning period unless range conditions become unsuitable, as evaluated by DWR.
+This is an increase from the 2015 plan, which was 10,000.
+The 10-year average population estimate is 10,700.
 Range Trend data coupled with annual browse monitoring will be used to assess habitat condition.
-If habitat damage by deer is occurring due to inadequate habitat, measures will be taken to reduce the population to sustainable levels.
-Change to the population objective is based on this population's performance, improved range conditions, the amount of available habitat and the lack of range damage from deer. - Herd Composition This is a General Season unit and will be managed to maintain a three year average postseason buck to doe ratio of 18-20 according to the statewide plan.
-This unit typically exceeds the 20 bucks per 100 doe threshold post season.
-It is a difficult unit to obtain a large enough sample size for this analysis.
-Caution will be use when adjusting permits and trends will be considered. - Harvest General Buck Deer hunt regulations, using archery, Rifle, and Muzzleloader hunts.
+If habitat damage by deer is occurring due to inadequate habitat, measures will be taken to reduce the population to sustainable levels. - Herd Composition Managed to maintain a three year average postseason buck to doe ratio according to the statewide plan of 18-20 bucks per 100 does. - Harvest General season hunting will be used to maintain and work towards objectives on this unit.
+Hunting strategies will include using Archery, Rifle, and Muzzleloader hunts.
 Antlerless removal will be implemented to achieve the target population size using a variety of harvest methods and seasons.
 It is recognized that buck harvest may fluctuate due to climatic and productivity variables.
-Buck harvest strategies will be developed through the RAC and Wildlife Board process to achieve management objectives.
+Buck harvest strategies will be developed through the RAC and Wildlife Board process to achieve management objectives. - A Limited Entry muzzleloader hunt will also be offered on this unit in early November.
+Permits will be recommended up to 0.5% of the general-season draw permit total with a minimum of 5 permits on the unit.